Burn-E99/TheArtificer/README.md

-# TheArtificer
+# The Artificer
-A dice roller bot using roll20 format, also functioning as a basic calculator.
+A dice roller Discord bot using roll20 format, also functioning as a basic calculator.